-The University Library is open to the public this fall semester!
-However, some services have changed this year to account for better social distancing and hygiene.
+The University Library is open to the public!
+However, some services have changed to account for better social distancing and hygiene.
 Your subject librarian may be working off-campus, but you can still contact us for support with your research and course needs via email, appointments, and our live chat service.

 For up-to-date information about services affected by COVID-19, please visit the library's COVID-19 Response webpage.

 "The term “preprint” most often refers to a manuscript that has gone through a peer-review process and now awaits publication in a traditional journal.
 A preprint accessible over the Web may also be referred to as an “e-print.”
 Preprints also cover papers that authors have submitted for journal publication, but for which no publication decision has been reached, or even papers electronically posted for peer consideration and comment before submission for publication.
 In fact, preprints can also be documents that have not been submitted to any journal."